 Brush Prairie is a very small town located in the state of Washington.
 With a population of 2,731 people and three constituent neighborhoods, Brush Prairie is the 169th largest community in Washington.

 Brush Prairie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Brush Prairie is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Brush Prairie who work in office and administrative support (14.52%), sales jobs (13.92%), and business and financial occupations (9.35%).
+Overall, Brush Prairie is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Brush Prairie who work in management occupations (10.26%), sales jobs (8.96%), and office and administrative support (8.52%).

-Brush Prairie is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Brush Prairie does not have a public transit system used by locals to get to and from work.

-The per capita income in Brush Prairie in 2018 was $29,419, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
-This equates to an annual income of $117,676 for a family of four.
+The per capita income in Brush Prairie in 2018 was $35,055, which is upper middle income relative to Washington and the nation.
+This equates to an annual income of $140,220 for a family of four.
 However, Brush Prairie contains both very wealthy and poor people as well.

 The most common language spoken in Brush Prairie is English.
 Other important languages spoken here include Slavic languages and Other Indo-European.